elsilv/meowtivate/README.md

 🔒 Google Sign-In: Securely log in with Google, because even productivity deserves a little meow-gic.

+💬 GPT-Powered Compliments: Receive personalized compliments using a GPT model every time you complete a task, adding a bit of extra purr-sonal motivation.

 # Technologies
 - Frontend: React, JavaScript, and CSS
 - Backend: Node.js, Express
 - Database: SQLite
 - Authentication: Google Sign-In
+- AI: GPT Model for generating personalized compliments

 # How to Get Started
 1. Clone the repository and navigate to the project folder.